shuimuzy/autogeneral-api/README.md

    - Change ```spring.datasource.username``` and ```spring.datasource.password``` as per your MySQL settings.

-4. Build and run the application using Maven, execute the following commands in Windows command prompt.
+4. Build and run the application using Maven, execute the following commands.
 ```
    mvn package
    java -jar target/autogeneral-api-0.0.1.jar